-My adult chicken tender obsession for years were the coconut chicken tenders from Central Market’s (a local, specialized grocery store in Texas).
-Unfortunately these are not FODMAP safe and I haven’t been able to eat them in years.
-I decided enough was enough and I was going to make my own FODMAP safe chicken tender version.
-The best part is the peanut dipping sauce which is garlic free!
+My adult chicken tender obsession has translated into the coconut chicken tenders from Central Market (a local, specialized grocery store in Texas).
+These particular tenders are not FODMAP safe and I haven’t been able to eat them in years.
+I recently decided enough was enough and I was going to make my own FODMAP safe version.
+The dipping sauce is just as important as the chicken and this version is completely garlic free!
 Double win!
-I love eating these over quinoa, rice and salad, the options are limitless.
-I hope you enjoy this recipe as much as I do!
+These are perfect to eat over over quinoa, rice or even salad.
+The options are endless!
+I am sure these will be a new staple in your IBS friendly chicken recipes.

 - 2-3 Skinless, Boneless Chicken Breasts, thinly sliced or pounded